ludus-leonis/FreeBeeGee/README.md

 * File & folder-based.
 No database required.
 Easy to install.
 * Open source software (AGPL-3.0).
 Server/API written in PHP, client in JavaScript.

 **Note:** This is an development version.
-A few rather major features are still missing:
+A few eatures are still missing:

-* While you can upload images/tiles/pieces via the web-UI, editing them afterwards is quite limited.
+* Editing assets in the library is possible but limited.

 The good news is: You can still use FreeBeeGee today to play!
 Those features will arrive sooner or later.
 There is a (rough) [roadmap](docs/roadmap.md) for details.